6 out of 14 people found the following review useful:

 is unconvincing throughout the show.

-entirely blank in this performance.
+failing to project any personality.
 It's as if no audience showed up,

-know it was being recorded.
+didn't know it was being recorded.

 Aside from liking a couple of her songs, I have few preconceptions